DeepakCSGO23/Color-Palette-Finder-Chrome-Extension/README.md

 ## Features

 - **Color Extraction**: Automatically extracts and lists all colors used in a webpage's CSS.

 - **User-Friendly Interface**: Easy-to-navigate interface for viewing extracted colors.

 - **Real-Time Results**: Get instant results without needing to refresh the page.

 ## Installation

-1. Clone the repository: git clone "https://github.com/DeepakCSGO23/Color-Palette-Finder-Chrome-Extension.git"
+1. Clone the repository: git clone https://github.com/DeepakCSGO23/Color-Palette-Finder-Chrome-Extension.git

-2. Open Chrome and navigate to "chrome://extensions/".
+2. Open Chrome and navigate to chrome://extensions/.

 3. Enable "Developer mode" by toggling the switch in the top right corner.

-4. Click on "Load unpacked" and select the `color-finder` directory from the cloned repository.
+4. Click on "Load unpacked" and select the Color-Palette-Finder-Chrome-Extension directory from the cloned repository.

-5. The Color Finder extension should now be installed and visible in your extensions toolbar.
+5. The Color Palette Finder extension should now be installed and visible in your extensions toolbar.

 ## Usage

 1. Navigate to any website you want to analyze.

 2. Click on the Color Palette Finder icon in the Chrome toolbar.

 3. The extension will scrape the page's CSS and display a list of colors used.

 4. Click on any color to copy its value to your clipboard.

 ## Technologies Used

 - JavaScript

 - HTML

 - CSS

 ## Contributing